ymniquet/eQuimageLab/docs/source/processing.rst

    curve_stretch
    spline_stretch

-Additionally, the image histograms can be stretched with the following functions, which can be applied either to an :py:class:`Image <equimagelab.equimage.image.Image>` object or to a :py:class:`numpy.ndarray`:
+Additionally, the image histograms can be stretched with the following functions, which can be applied either to an :py:class:`Image <equimage.image.Image>` object or to a :py:class:`numpy.ndarray`:

-.. currentmodule:: equimagelab.equimage.image_stretch
+.. currentmodule:: equimage.image_stretch

 .. autosummary::